 Manchester to Ashton.
 An invaluable route from the city centre out to Ashton.
 From Manchester out to Sportcity, the towpath was improved for the 2002 Commonwealth Games.
 The rest of the towpath on to Ashton has been upgraded more recently.

 Manchester to Runcorn.
 Towpath slowly being upgraded as the ‘Bridgewater Way’.
 Excellent quality in much of Manchester and other urban areas.
-Rural areas are mostly unimproved and cycling is officially prohibited.
+Rural areas are mostly unimproved and cycling is officially prohibited, though this ban is widely flouted.
 (Run by the Manchester Ship Canal Company.)

 West Yorkshire to Ashton/Manchester.
 The eastern half, from Huddersfield to Marsden, is being upgraded to cycle route standard.
 From there on to Ashton, it’s generally ok for cycling though not formally a cycle route.
 Note that the 3.5 mile Standedge Tunnel at the summit (Marsden to Diggle) has no towpath: bikes need to follow the A62 over the top instead.